eighteyes/Hemlock/README.md

 Hemlock
 =======

-Chrome Extension to Remove Unwanted People from your Internet Expeience
+Chrome Extension to Remove Unwanted People from your Internet Experience.

+New Features
+Supports page updates.

 In Extreme Beta.

-There are no options pages, just basic functionality.
+Upcoming Features
+Options pages.